Gene Dawson's Music Room

 Our family went to Memphis to visit my family and, as traditional, we all went down to Beale Street.
 It was a warm day and a Blues band "Big Jerry" was playing in W.C.
 Handy Park.
 I ask if I could sit in on a song and they let me.
 We did Stormy Monday and I played like I didn't even think I could (guess it was the magic of Beale Street).
 People were dancing and taking pictures and when done, the band all gathered around for high-fives and more pictures (photo link above).
+A homeless person who I had previously given $5.00 came up and said the music was so good that he wanted to givre my $5.00 back to me.
+I didn't accept it.
 What a way to bring Blues into the new year!!!

 HOUSE CONCERTS, 2001

 My wife & I got into contemporary folk music after hearing some great singer/songwriters on a televised Takoma Park, Maryland Folk Festival, including Tom Prasada-Rao.
 We saw Tom live and met him to learn that he's a Takoma Park native as is my wife.
 I asked if he ever played Birthday parties and he said it sounded similar to a house concert, which we'd never heard of.
 As it worked out, he played for my wife's Birthday at our house on March 30, 2001 and we had about 35 people there.
 It was an awesome event and we were hooked and Dawsonconcerts House Concerts was born (see link below).
 Tom Prasada-Rao was the first performer on 9/28/01 and we hosted over 80 concerts since then.
 I play a song every now and then at some of these concerts as well as sit in on guitar occasionally with the scheduled Artists.
 After the concerts, sometimes we have what we call a "song circle" where anyone in the audience as well as the scheduled Artists get together in a circle and play songs with each other, sometimes late into the night.